-The notion of AN transmission was also considered in wiretap channels problems where the AN was used to improve the secrecy rate of the system.
-These works can be roughly divided into two cases which differ by the source of the AN transmission.
-In the first case it is assumed that the transmitter (Alice) is equipped with multiple antennas and she performs simultaneously the secret transmission and the AN, e.g., \cite{khisti2007secure,goel2008guaranteeing, mukherjee2009fixed, swindlehurst2009fixed, khisti2010secure, tsai2014power}.
-In the second case, there exist an additional node(s) in the system, e.g., a relay(s) (\cite{dong2010improving, huang2011cooperative, wang2012distributed, luo2013uncoordinated}) or a dedicated jammer (\cite{fakoorian2011solutions, chen2015secrecy}), which output AN to degrade the eavesdropper's channel.
-In the heart of the analysis of these mentioned works, one can find different but similar optimization problems depending on the models' assumptions.
-Where, a major factor in all, is the CSI which is known or unknown to the nodes in the system.
-Regardless of this knowledge, it was shown in \cite{goel2008guaranteeing}, that the transmission of AN can guarantee a minimal secrecy rate.
+The notion of AN transmission was also considered for wiretap channels, where the AN was used to improve the secrecy rate of the system.
+These works can be roughly divided into two cases, which differ by the source of the AN transmission.
+In the first case, it is assumed that the transmitter (Alice) is equipped with multiple antennas and she performs simultaneously the secret transmission and the AN.
+E.g., \cite{khisti2007secure,goel2008guaranteeing, mukherjee2009fixed, swindlehurst2009fixed, khisti2010secure, tsai2014power}.
+In the second case, there exist an additional node(s) in the system, e.g., a relay(s) \cite{dong2010improving, huang2011cooperative, wang2012distributed, luo2013uncoordinated} or a dedicated jammer \cite{fakoorian2011solutions, chen2015secrecy}, which output AN to degrade the eavesdropper's channel.
+At the heart of the analysis of these mentioned works, one can find several optimization problems depending on the models' assumptions.
+A major factor in all is the CSI, which is known or unknown to the nodes in the system.
+Regardless of this knowledge, it was shown in \cite{goel2008guaranteeing} that the transmission of AN can guarantee a minimal secrecy rate.
 This result is consistent with the fact that a positive rate is also achievable in covert communication problems when there exists uncertainty at Willie's detector.
-Similarly to the wiretap channel problems, in this work, we are tackled also with optimization problems for the optimal AN transmission strategy of the jammer.
-However, these optimization problems are originated from different settings and requirements of our covert communication model.
+Similarly to the wiretap channel problems, in this work, we are faced also with optimization problems for the optimal AN transmission strategy of the jammer.
+However, these optimization problems are originated from different settings, and therefore require different treatment due to the covertness requirement.